PalmPalm7/ml-herbarium/Spring2024/demo/README.md

 ## Setup and Configuration

 ### Prerequisites
 - Google Cloud account with access to Document AI.
 - API key for the Gemini model.

 ### Environment Variables
+- Currently both environment variables are set for initial testing and usage of the application.
 - `GOOGLE_APPLICATION_CREDENTIALS`: Path to your Google Cloud credentials file.
 - `API_KEY`: Your API key for the Gemini model.